Hebei: Republic of China

-The Qing dynasty collapsed in 1912 and was replaced by the Republic of China.
+The Qing dynasty collapsed in 1912 and was replaced by the Republic of China (ROC).
 In a few years, China descended into a civil war, with regional warlords vying for power.
 Since Zhili was so close to the capital of Beijing, it was the site of the Zhiwan War, the First Zhifeng War, and the Second Zhifeng War.
 With the success of the Northern Expedition in 1926 and 1927 by the Kuomintang, the capital was moved from Beijing to Nanjing.
-As a result, the province's name was changed to Hebei, reflecting the relocation of the capital and its standard provincial administration.
+The ROC assigned portions of northern Zhili province to its neighbors in the north and renamed the remainder to Hebei, reflecting the relocation of the capital and its standard provincial administration.

 During World War II, Hebei was under the control of the Reorganized National Government of the Republic of China, a puppet state of the Empire of Japan.

 People's Republic of China

 The founding of the People's Republic of China saw several changes.
 The region around Chengde, previously part of Rehe Province (historically part of Manchuria), and the region around Zhangjiakou, previously part of Chahar Province (historically part of Inner Mongolia), were merged into Hebei.
 This extended its borders northwards beyond the Great Wall.
 Meanwhile, the city of Puyang was carved away, causing Hebei to lose access to the Yellow River.
 The city became part of the short-lived Pingyuan Province before eventually being annexed into Henan.

 The capital was also moved from Baoding to the new city of Shijiazhuang, and, for a short period, to Tianjin.
 On July 28, 1976, Tangshan was struck by the Tangshan earthquake, the deadliest earthquake of the 20th century, killing over 240,000 people.
 There were a series of smaller earthquakes in the following decade.

 Today, Hebei, along with Beijing and Tianjin municipalities which it includes, make up the Jing-Jin-Ji megalopolis region.
 With a population of 130 million, it is about six times the size of the New York metropolitan area and is one of the largest megalopolis clusters in China.
 Beijing had also unloaded some of its non-capital functions to the province with the establishment of the Xiong'an New Area, which integrates the three municipalities.